On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Introduction

-\begin{quote} What is the optimal dimension dependence when using MALA to sample from a possibly non-smooth and non-log-concave (pseudo-)posterior density, subject to the statistical large sample theory which restricts the deviation of the posterior from being smooth and log-concave in a very specific manner? \end{quote} In particular, it is interesting to see whether MALA can achieve a better mixing time dependence on the parameter dimension compared with MRW in the context of Bayesian posterior sampling.

 {\bf Our contributions.} In this work, we show an upper bound on the $\varepsilon$-mixing time of MALA for sampling from a class of possibly non-smooth and non-log-concave distributions with non-product forms (c.f.~Condition A for a precise definition) with an $M_0$-warm start (defined in~Section~\ref{sec:problem}) as $\m O\big(\max\big\{d^{1/3}\log (\varepsilon^{-1}\log M_0),\,\log M_0\big\}\big)$, which matches (up to logarithmic terms in $(M_0,\varepsilon)$) the lower bound result proved in~\cite{pmlr-v134-chewi21a} that the mixing time of MALA for the standard Gaussian is at least $\m O(d^{1/3})$.
-Specially, our condition requires the target distribution (after proper rescaling by the sample size $n$) to be close to a multivariate Gaussian subject to small perturbations.
-We verify that a wide class of Gibbs posteriors~\citep{bhattacharya2020gibbs,syring2020gibbs}, including conventional Bayesian posteriors defined through likelihood functions, meets our condition under a minimal set of assumptions.
-One of the assumptions explicitly states an upper bound on the growth of parameter dimension $d$ relative to sample size $n$ in a non-asymptotic manner.
+Specially, our condition requires the target distribution (after proper rescaling by the sample size $n$) to be close to a multivariate Gaussian subject to small perturbations. { We verify that a wide class of Gibbs posteriors~\citep{bhattacharya2020gibbs,syring2020gibbs}, including conventional Bayesian posteriors defined through likelihood functions, meets our condition under a minimal set of assumptions.
+In particular, our theory provides an explicit upper bound condition on the growth of parameter dimension $d$ relative to sample size $n$, stated in a non-asymptotic manner, that is, $d\leq c\frac{n^{\kappa_1}}{\log n}$, where $\kappa_1$ depends on the regularity of the density function (c.f.~Theorem~\ref{th:Gibbsmixing}).
+Specifically, for less smooth density functions, a smaller dimension $d$ is necessary to maintain the $d^{1/3}$ scaling of the mixing time guarantee, which is also supported by our numerical results in Section~\ref{sec:num}.}

+{ In addition, our result illustrates that the mixing time of MALA exhibits a linear dependence on the condition number $\kappa$ of the covariance matrix (which may have a polynomial dependence on the dimension in some ill-conditioned cases) of the approximating multivariate Gaussian.
+Our bound matches the mixing time scaling of Gaussian targets with condition number $\kappa$, and is therefore optimal.
+For the sake of completeness, we derive a matching lower bound in Appendix~\ref{app:lower}.
+In our lower bound analysis, we extend the proof of Theorem 1 in~\cite{pmlr-v134-chewi21a}, which primarily focuses on a standard Gaussian target distribution.
+In addition, we also carefully keep track of the dependence on the condition number in our derivation, which allows us to establish a lower bound that explicitly demonstrates a linear dependence on the condition number and also matches with our upper bound. }